Newham’s notorious traffic enforcement regime raked in a record £21.5million from parking fines between 2023 and 2024, latest figures show.

 Other low-ranking boroughs include Bexley, Hillingdon, Bromley and Greenwich.

-Parking penalty charges were raised across the city for the first time since 2011, aligning with Transport for London’s 2022 increase, under a mandate from London Councils’ Transport and Environment Committee.
+Fees for PCNs were raised by £30 across all boroughs for the first time since 2011 under a mandate from London Councils’ Transport and Environment Committee.

 London Councils’ Chief Operating Officer Stephen Boon said: “Any net revenue raised from PCNs is reinvested in transport schemes.